Lgon27/datr/README.md

 Ideally I would like to provide a function so that the contents of the JSON files are displayed in a sorted manner to the user.
 I imagine this might be beneficial when I eventually transition this application from a terminal based application to some kind of user interface.

 # UI Work
 I began working on the UI using the python tkinter library.
+Below are some mockups of the initial idea i had for the UI.
+However, this is subject to change as the project evolves.

 # UI Mockups
 ![Home Image](/Mockups/Home.png)